 In 1 John 3:15 we are explained that “Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.”

-What a pleasure it is to be in the midst of such who speak well of all others.
+What a pleasure it is to be in the midst of such who speak kindly to and about others.
 These are described in Psalm 92 who “flourish like the palm tree” …. who “still bring forth fruit in old age.“

-Here we are taught to rather hate the sin and AGAPE our brother.. since we do not have a PERFECT mind in the same sense our Beloved Jesus had, when he was in the flesh during his human existence.
+Here we are taught to rather hate the sin and AGAPE our brother and sister in Christ, since we do not have a perfect mind in the same sense that our Beloved, Christ Jesus had when he was in the flesh during his human existence.

-no more oppression… no more money issues in the future to cause jealousy or the need to have power… no more killing… no more struggles for food or a shelter or to feel safe or perfectly loved, no more pain or sickness… no more death!
+Positivity is a quality possessed in kings.
+How can a king rule without a vision?
+(Proverbs 29:18).
+A king has a vision and such a vision must be possessed by those developing in the School of Christ to be faithful unto death—a vision that sees the positive (Titus 1:15).
+We have many gloriously positive things to look forward to, which the Bible outlines: no more oppression; no more money issues in the future to cause jealousy or the need to have power; no more killing; no more struggles for food or a shelter or to feel safe or perfectly understood and loved; no more pain or sickness and no more death!

 We are taught in Scripture to recognize who is a True Christian by their “fruits” of character (Matthew 7:16).